rimstone/rimstone/README.md

-Gliimly is a web programming language that's:
+Gliimly is a programming language for web services\.
+It's:
 * service\-oriented,
 * modeling,
 * declarative,